napari/docs/docs/tutorials/fundamentals/viewer.md

 nbscreenshot(viewer, alt_text="3 image layers shown in napari viewer with the canvas displaying a photograph of a man looking through a camcorder")
 ```

-Note that we've also named each of the layers using the `name` keyword argument in `add_image<napari.components.viewer_model.ViewerModel.add_image>`, and that name appears as a string in the layer widget.
-The layer name is coerced into being unique so that it can be used to index into the `LayerList`.
+Note that we've also named each of the layers using the `name` keyword argument in {meth}`add_image<napari.components.viewer_model.ViewerModel.add_image>`, and that name appears as a string in the layer widget.
+The layer name is coerced into being unique so it can be used to index into the `LayerList`.

-You can select layers, which highlights them in blue, by clicking on their layer widget.
-Multiple layers can be simultaneously selected using either `shift` click to select all the layers in between two clicked-on layers or **Ctrl**+click (Windows) or **Command**+click to select just the clicked on layers respectively.
+You can select layers, which highlights them, by clicking on their layer widget.
+Multiple layers can be simultaneously selected using either `shift` click to select all the layers in between two clicked-on layers or `Ctrl`+click (Windows) or `Command`+click to select just the clicked on layers respectively.

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.

 The `Viewer` object also contains the `LayerList` object that allows access to the data of all the layers by:

+The {class}`Viewer<napari.Viewer>` object also contains the {class}`LayerList` object that allows access to the data of all the layers with:

 ```{code-cell} python
 viewer.layers